 So, you’ve just been summoned for jury duty – now what?

-Here are items you can wear that will help influence lawyers to not pick you:
+Your clothing says a lot; lawyers will make assumptions about you based on your appearance.
+Here are items you can wear that will help influence lawyers not to pick you:

 When lawyers evaluate you and consider whether or not you would be a suitable choice, they want to make sure you don’t have any biases that could cloud your judgment and influence you as a juror.